The big question for you is which should you choose for your app? The choice is difficult.

 - Both React and Angular are fast and scalable.

-- Both Angular and React are products of solid corporations, Facebook and Google ensuring high quality of each technology.
+- Both Angular and React are products from solid corporations—Facebook and Google—ensuring high quality of each technology.

-- Both Angular and React are used for a similar purpose.
+- Both are used for a similar purpose.

-- Both have devoted followers in large, enthusiastic, and supportive communities.
+- Both Angular and React have devoted followers in large, enthusiastic, and supportive communities.